jakub-spisak/softrobotics_algorithms/sofagym/README.md

 ```

 The tripod is actuated by three servomotors.
 Similarly to the Trunk Environment, the Maze environment has a dicrete action space of 6 actions, moving  each  servomotor  by  one  increment,  and could easily be extended to be continuous.

-## Results

-In this section we demonstrate some use cases of the environments available in SofaGym, namely Reinforcement Learning, Imitation Learning, planning using Monte Carlo Tree Search and shape optimisation using Bayesian Optimization.

-### Reinforcement Learning: Learning to grasp different objects with GripperEnv
-### Imitation Learning: Learning to imitate an inverse controller with TrunkEnv
-### Monte Carlo Tree Search: solving MazeEnv with planning

-## Notes

-1. At the moment the available action spaces are: continuous, discrete, tuple and dictionary.